Skip to main content Scroll Top

 V Cervical cancer (cervical carcinoma)

-02. What does PAP mean?
+02. What does CIN mean?

 A distinction is made between three stages: